iamslash/dsalgorithm/README.md

 # Algorithm Proof

-- Counter Example
 - Mathmatical Induction
-- Contradiction
+- Proof by Contradiction
+- Direct Proof
+- Contrapositive Proof
+- Existence Proof
+- Proof by Counter Example
+- if and only if proof

 # Algorithm Analysis